ZhiwenShao/PyTorch-JAANet/README.md

 - The differences in the extended version are detailed here

 ## Citation
-- If you use the code of the ECCV version for your research, please cite
+- If you use this code for your research, please cite our paper
 ```
 @inproceedings{shao2018deep,
   title={Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment},